Ray-electrotechie/picky-py/README.md

 ## Design goals

 The main design goal is to enable an operator to program chips very quickly and with a minimum of training.
 The program tries very hard to identify problems (such as not plugging in the programmer, or plugging in the wrong one) in order to give simple error messages.
 Setting up the program in the first place, on the other hand, is not automated.
 It is assumed that one person will be working at any one time on one linux system.
 Use another computer if two programmers are needed.
 The program is run under normal end-user privileges.
-It has a fixed directory structure with fixed except for the directory containing the .hex files which are named on the program's invocation command line.
+It has a fixed directory structure with fixed file names except for the directory containing the .hex files which is named on the program's invocation command line.

 A comprehensive log is written during the chip programming.
 It is not rotated neither is it cleared.
 Some manual housekeeping will be required for intensive use of the package.